 Instead of following in our parents' footsteps, we have the opportunity to positively impact our children's relationship with food for life.
-These proper food parenting tips help you swap outdated sayings for smart messages and healthy habits.
+Swap outdated sayings for smart messages and healthy habits.

 When parents say: “You didn’t eat enough of your meal.
 Take a few more bites and you can leave the table.”